 Step 2: Set it aside.

-Step 3: In a mixing bowl, combine your flour, baking powder, and salt.
+Step 3: In a mixing bowl, combine your flour, baking powder, and salt (Image 1).

-Step 4: Add in the butter and cream cheese.
+Step 4: Add in the butter and cream cheese (Image 2).

-Step 5: Cut them together until they resemble crumbs smaller than the size of a dime.
+Step 5: Cut them together until they resemble crumbs smaller than the size of a dime (Image 3).
 While it's better to make it look like sand, the cream cheese might not break down as easily as the butter.

-Step 6: Add your blueberries and sugar to the mixture and gently toss them together.
+Step 6: Add your blueberries and sugar to the mixture (Image 4) and gently toss them together.

-Step 7: Add in the buttermilk and stir until a dough forms.
+Step 7: Add in the buttermilk (Image 5) and stir until a dough forms.

 Step 8: It will be a little crumbly but you want it to hold together.
-If needed add in more buttermilk 1 tablespoon at a time.
+If needed add in more buttermilk 1 tablespoon at a time (Image 6).

-Step 9: Place the dough onto a floured counter and gently knead it together and shape it into a circle that is about 1 to 1 ½ inches tall.
+Step 9: Place the dough onto a floured counter and gently knead it together and shape it into a circle that is about 1 to 1 ½ inches tall (Image 7).

-Step 10: Cut the circle into 8 pieces by cutting it into quarters and then cutting each one in half.
+Step 10: Cut the circle into 8 pieces by cutting it into quarters and then cutting each one in half (Image 8).

-Step 11: Place the wedges on a baking sheet set apart so that none are touching.
+Step 11: Place the wedges on a baking sheet set apart so that none are touching (Image 9).

-Step 12: Bake for 15 minutes until they're golden colored on top and then remove from the oven.
+Step 12: Bake for 15 minutes until they're golden colored on top and then remove from the oven (Image 10).

-Step 15: Drizzle the glaze over the scones with a spoon or by using a Ziploc bag with a snipped corner to make the stripes uniform and pretty.
+Step 14: Drizzle the glaze over the scones with a spoon or by using a Ziploc bag with a snipped corner to make the stripes uniform and pretty (Image 12).

 🍴 Recipe Tips

-If you make the dough too wet, adding a sprinkling of flour into the bowl, and using a heavily floured work surface can help to get it back to a stable and nonsticky consistency, but expect the inside of the dough mound to be somewhat sticky when you cut through it to make wedges.
+- If the dough becomes too wet, sprinkle flour into the bowl and on the work surface to regain stability and reduce stickiness.
+Expect the inside of the dough mound to be somewhat sticky when cutting into wedges.

 Yes, you could.
 I think the buttermilk helps to give a little tanginess to the scones and a softer crumb, but whole milk can be used instead.
 While the flavors won't taste exactly the same, they'll still be delicious!